-The guidelines can ultimately help cats live longer and healthier lives.
+"The guidelines can ultimately help cats live longer and healthier lives."

 What benefits will my cat and I gain from these guidelines?

 Preventive care and early intervention in diseases provide well-established and well-accepted benefits in human medicine and human dentistry.
-Now that cats are living longer, they too are developing age-related illnesses and issues, such as osteoarthritis, hyperthyroidism, and cancer.
+Now that cats are living longer, they too are developing age-related illnesses and issues, such as osteoarthritis, kidney disease, diabetes, hyperthyroidism, and cancer.
 Your veterinarian plays an essential role in maintaining your cat’s health and wellness.
 Part of his or her goal is to help cat owners understand the importance of preventing diseases or at least catching them early, when they are more manageable.
-The guidelines provide a coherent and straightforward plan that promotes prevention and early intervention and can ultimately help cats live longer and healthier lives.
+The guidelines provide a coherent and straightforward plan that promotes prevention and early intervention which can ultimately help cats live longer and healthier lives.

-How does the information in these guidelines differ from what I can find on the Internet?
+How does the information in these guidelines differ from what I can find on the internet?

 The Feline Preventive Healthcare Guidelines reflect the best available scientific and clinical information for enhancing your cat’s health and quality of life at various life stages.
 This is information that is often challenging for pet owners to find on their own.
-In addition, the guidelines translate evidence-based medicine into everyday actionable best practices, empowering veterinary healthcare teams and cat owners to work together on behalf of a cat’s best interest.
+In addition, the guidelines translate evidence-based medicine into everyday actionable best practices, empowering veterinary health care teams and cat owners to work together on behalf of a cat’s best interest.